SALib/SALib/docs/user_guide/advanced.rst

         'bounds': [[-3.14, 3.14], [-3.14, 3.14], [-3.14, 3.14]]
     }

-:code:`groups` is a list of strings specifying the group name to which each variable belongs.
+:code:`groups` is a list of strings specifying the group name of each variable.
 The rest of the code stays the same:

 .. code:: python